yul243/CSE150A_Group_Project/README.md

 - [Blackjack Hands Dataset](https://www.kaggle.com/datasets/dennisho/blackjack-hands)

 The dataset is too large to be uploaded to GitHub.
 You need to download it from the link.
+(50,000,000 test size.)

 ## PEAS description
 *   **Performance Measure:**